jonkavana/Programming-and-Scripting-EOY-Project/README.md

-# An Analysis of Fishers Iris Data set
+# An Analysis of Fishers Iris Dataset

-## Ronald Fisher & the Iris Data Set
+## Ronald Fisher & the Iris DataSet

 According to the [Encyclopaedia Brittanica](https://www.britannica.com/biography/Ronald-Aylmer-Fisher "Encyclopaedia Brittanica") Sir Ronald Fisher was a British statistician, commonly known for his development of statistical procedures.
 Fisher graduated from Cambridge in 1912, being awarded a B.A. in Astronomy, which amongst other aspects, focused on the mathematical components of the discipline.